Code-Institute-Submissions/Milestone-Project-168/README.md

 -   Memory Card Level 2: this page is the second level of the memory card game.
 It also has the explanation of the memory card game and the rules/theme for level 2.
 The game grid and score/time box are in the same position but the game grid contains 4 more cards to make 8 total pairs, to increase the difficulty with the same time limit as level 1.

 ### Future Features
--   I would like to create and add more games using vanilla JavaScript, which is why I left a 'more games coming soon button' to let the users know that if they liked this site to keep coming back to see what new games will be added in the future.
+-   I would like to create and add more games using JavaScript, which is why I left a 'more games coming soon button' to let the users know that if they liked this site to keep coming back to see what new games will be added in the future.
 I did follow a online tutorial to create a 'Snake' game using JavaScript, however I didn't think it was necessary to add that to this website currently as I am not advanced enough yet to develop the basic game idea further and customize it.
 But in the future games like 'Snake' and 'Naughts & Crosses' could be added to the games inventory for this site.

 ## Technologies Used